Feeling an Urge to Move Out of the US? Here’s How

 Do I have to Open a New Bank Account?

 Some countries require a local bank account if you apply for residency.
 Most don’t.
 I’ve lived in Mexico on and off since 2010 and have never had a local account, including when I bought a house.
+The only advantage to it here is being able to pay bills easier with a local account.
+But otherwise you can just pay them at the office, at a convenience store, or pre-pay for a long period at once and keep a credit balance.

 With all the financial services companies out there and the ease of moving money across borders these days, getting a local bank account is usually optional, not a requirement.
 Just get the right kinds of credit cards and debit cards with low or no fees and be sure to have a banking back-up plan when you take off.